aboulch/snapnet/README.md

 ### Launching the python scripts

-For the training dataset, the point cloud decimation, views and images generation are called with:
+For the training and testing dataset, the point cloud decimation, views and images generation are called with:

-    python3 sem3d_train_gen_images.py --config config.json
+    python3 sem3d_gen_images.py --config config.json

 To train the models (rgb, composite and fusion) from scratch, run:

     python3 sem3d_train_tf.py --config config.json

-For the test dataset, the point cloud decimation, views and images generation are called with:

-    python3 sem3d_test_gen_images.py --config config.json

 The semantic predictions on images and back-projection on the decimated clouds can be called using: